ericbarnes/php-quick-profiler-for-codeigniter/README.markdown

 - It's not php4 compatible.
 If you use php4 still, think of this as a
   fantastic perk you get once you finally upgrade.
 Oh and upgrade from
   IE6 while you're at it too please ;)

+### Changes

+- April 23, 2010
+  1. Converted this to work with CI2 beta.
+Plugins are no longer used.
+  2. Added new hook to get CI benchmark data.

 ### Bugs